Understanding the Climate Change Drought Connection and Its Impact

 Climate-Induced Drought Hotspots in the U.S.

-Some areas in the U.S. are affected by drought because of climatic patterns, geographical factors, and human practices.
-Other factors, for instance, drought periods, high evaporation, and high water demand increase the risk of human settlement in these areas.
+Some areas in the U.S. are affected by drought due to climatic patterns, geographical factors, and human practices.
+Drought periods, high evaporation, and high water demand also increase the risk of human settlement in these areas.

 ┃Drought-Prone Regions